[FKOC88]: Let Alone #

 Equations

-The five-state list is too sparse for full A3: incomparable points end up with artifact entailments (e.g. "Brilliant reads Hittite" entails "Competent reads French" over these states, though the points are incomparable), violating A3's only-if direction.
+The five-state space is too sparse for full A3: incomparable points end up with artifact entailments (e.g. "Brilliant reads Hittite" entails "Competent reads French" over these states, though the points are incomparable), violating A3's only-if direction.
 A genuine model of the paper's Table 2 universe would need the full space of nested states.

 "Brilliant can read Hittite" entails "Brilliant can read English": Hittite is less accessible, so reading it is the stronger claim.